02. Pacific: My First True Encounter

 Nothing surrounds me but the endless sea.

 Like most sailboats, Aomi tilts as she cuts through the waves, her white sails billowing in the wind.
 With each wave that strikes her side, she leans further—almost to the point of capsizing.
-One moment, a massive wave lifts Aomi several meters high; the next, it slams her down into the valley between the waves.
+One moment, a massive wave lifts her several meters high; the next, it slams her down into the valley between the waves.

-Inside the tiny, cramped cabin, everything flies around—magazines, harmonicas, dishes, onions, even sharp knives—each threatening to hit me.
+Inside the tiny, cramped cabin, everything flies around—magazines, harmonicas, dishes, onions, even sharp knives—all threatening to hit me.
 The cabin shakes so violently that it feels like an earthquake.
 Could there be a typhoon nearby?

 At the stern, a handmade wind vane steers Aomi automatically as she pushes forward, resisting the waves.